brown-ccv/honeycomb-docs/docs/CI.md

 More specifically, the following workflows are included:
-* `build-clinic-win.yaml`: Every time an Pull Request is open, or a push is made to the `main` branch, the software is built and tests are run (clinic version).
+* `build.yaml`: Every time an Pull Request is open, or a push is made to the `main` branch, the software is built and tests are run for all platforms and `at-home` and `clinic` configurations.
 This workflow does not build and upload desktop installers
-* `build-home-win.yaml`: Every time an Pull Request is open, or a push is made to the `main` branch, the software is built and tests are run (home version). his workflow does not build and upload desktop installers
-* `package-home-win.yaml`: Create home-installers for windows on demand <sup>1</sup>.
-The installer is uploaded as an artifact and it is available for download from the GitHub Actions tab
-* `package-home-all.yml`: Create home-installers for all platforms on demand <sup>1</sup>.
-This workflow also builds the PsiTurk version.
-The installers are uploaded as an artifact and they are available for download from the GitHub Actions tab.
-* `package-clinic-all.yml`: Create clinic-installers for all platforms on demand <sup>1</sup>.
-The installers are uploaded as an artifact and they are available for download from the GitHub Actions tab.
-* `package-clinic-win.yaml`: Create clinic-installers for Windows on demand <sup>1</sup>.
-The installer is uploaded as an artifact and it is available for download from the GitHub Actions tab
+* `package.yaml`: Create installers for all platforms and `at-home` and `clinic` configurations on demand <sup>1</sup>.
+The installer/executable is uploaded as an artifact and it is available for download from the GitHub Actions tab.
-* `release-home-all.yml`: Every time an a Tag is released, home-installers are created and uploaded as packages.
 This also builds PsiTurk version, and deploys to GitHub pages a web version of the application.
-* `release-clinic-all.yml`:Every time an a Tag is released, clinic-installers are created and uploaded as packages
+* `release.yml`: Every time an a Tag is released, installers are created and uploaded as packages.
+This also builds PsiTurk version, and deploys to GitHub pages a web version of the application.

 <sup>1</sup> On-demand workflows are triggered manually from the GitHub Actions tab.
 Each GitHub organization/individual has a quota on storage.
 Uploading artifacts counts against your quota.
 You should configure your workflows to only upload what you need.